TaviDorvos/Minesweeper/README.md

 To win the game, players must uncover all non-mine cells, at which point, the timer is stopped.
 Flagging all the mined cells is not required.

+## How to use?
+1. Download or clone this repo.
+2. Open it in your browser.
+3. Enjoy :)

 ![start](https://user-images.githubusercontent.com/73690608/109136594-f53e5200-7760-11eb-9fac-8a8ff49bdc4c.png)
 ![middle-game](https://user-images.githubusercontent.com/73690608/109136597-f5d6e880-7760-11eb-86e9-9a5e5283cd7c.png)
 ![win](https://user-images.githubusercontent.com/73690608/109136601-f5d6e880-7760-11eb-9fdb-1c6df475b2bf.png)